The Night They Raided Minsky's: Post-production

 Rosenblum claimed that there are 1,440 cuts in the film; by comparison, Annie Hall, a film of the same length, has only 382.

 Of course, most of the credit went to Friedkin, who, according to Rosenblum, "may not have even seen the film."
 Friedkin later admitted to having "no vision" for Minsky's and instead borrowed from Rouben Mamoulian's film Applause (1929), an early talkie about burlesque notable for its innovative camera work.

 In 2008, Friedkin recalled, "Minsky's was way over my head.
 I didn't have a clue what to do.
 Norman produced it and he was a very difficult, tough guy to work with, but I learned a great deal from him and I was struggling every day on the set.
 It wasn't a great script...it was a lot of schtick.
 But it would've been a lot better if I'd been more familiar with that world of burlesque in the 20s, which I wasn't.
-So because of that I think the film suffers to a great degree from that."
+So because of that, I think the film suffers to a great degree from that."

-In an online interview in 2012, Friedkin said, "I have few, if any positive, memories of it.
+In an online interview in 2012, Friedkin said, "I have few if any positive, memories of it.
 But when I made the DVD recently, having not seen the film for 40 years, I thought it had some pleasant and amusing moments."

-In his 2013 memoir, The Friedkin Connection, the director wrote: "There were many problems with it, but the biggest was my own ineptitude.
+In his 2013 memoir, The Friedkin Connection, the director wrote: "There were many problems with it, but the biggest was my ineptitude.
 I had researched the period but I didn't know how to convey the right tone."
 At one point he asked Norman Lear to fire him.